wp-plugins/delete-me/readme.txt

 == Frequently Asked Questions ==

-= What happens to Posts and Links belonging to a deleted user? =
+= What happens to Posts, Links, and ( optionally ) Comments belonging to a deleted user? =

-They're also deleted since the user deleting themselves will not be an administrator, and thus the option of reassignment unavailable.
-Note: Pages are considered Posts ( i.e. post_type=page ) and any Pages belonging to the deleted user will also be deleted.
+Most Post types and Comments are moved to Trash.
+Links are always deleted permanently.

+= Does this plugin support WordPress Multisite? =

+Yes, Network Activation and single Site activation are both supported.
+Users and their content will only be deleted from the Site they delete themselves from, other Network Sites will be unaffected.

 = Is it possible for a user to delete anyone but themselves? =